8051Enthusiast/yabo/doc/intro.md

 If the address is out of range, the `at` operator returns an error.

 It's also possible to use the `at` operator with fallible parsers by writing `parser if at addr` or `parser expect at addr`.
+You might expect the `if`/`expect` to be before the `parser`, but conceptionally the backtracking happens at the operator itself, hence the placement directly before the `at`.

 The `span` Operator
 -------------------